FAQ About Running Start

 Running Start students must complete an Enrollment Verification Form each quarter,

-Start office or the Columbia Tech Center.
+Services office or the Columbia Tech Center.
 This is an important step because that’s

 how the tuition gets billed to the public high school.
 Running Start students attend